chrchang/plink-ng/2.0/ReadMe.md

-This directory contains two (LGPL3-licensed) major libraries, as well as the PLINK 2.0 application built on top of them.
+The include/ subdirectory contains two (LGPL3-licensed) major libraries, while the immediate directory contains the PLINK 2.0 application built on top of them.
 These are carefully written to be valid C99 (from gcc and clang's perspective, anyway) to simplify FFI development, while still taking advantage of quite a few C++-specific affordances to improve safety and occasionally performance.
 They are currently x86-specific, but there are annotations to facilitate a possible future port to ARM.

 The first library is plink2_text, which provides a pair of classes designed to replace std::getline(), fgets(), and similar ways of iterating over text lines.